-Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage loan boils down to a single number.
+Since we live in a computer-driven world, it's probably not that surprising that your creditworthiness boils down to a single number.

-The three reporting agencies use slightly different formulas to build a credit score.
+All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While the formulas vary from one agency to another, each agency uses the following to build a credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following factors in calculating your score:

-- Late Payments - Do you have a history of late payments?
+- Late Payments - Do you pay your bills on time?

-- Your Credit Card Balances - How many accounts do you have, and how much do you owe on them?
+- Balances on your Credit Cards - How many accounts do you have, and how much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-Before you can improve your score, you have to get your score and ensure that the reports from each agency are correct.
+In order to improve your credit score, you must obtain the reports that the agencies use to build it, and of course, you need the score itself.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to get your FICO score from all three agencies, along with your credit report.
-They also provide information and online tools that help you improve your credit score.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three agencies.
+Also available are information and tools that help you understand how to improve your credit score.

-You can get a free credit report every year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.
+You can get a free credit report once per year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.